AI-Driven Low-Altitude Economy: Spectrum, Mobility, and Validation: Challenges in Low-Altitude Wireless Networks

 While effective spectrum utilization and interference management are important to connectivity in LAE networks, they show only one dimension of a broader challenge.
 The integration of C2S in LAE networks presents a set of technical challenges, such as the need to jointly optimize diverse functions under high mobility and resource constraints.
 In LAE, UAVs are expected to simultaneously operate as mobile edge computing platforms, base stations, relays, and sensors~\cite{10536071}.
 This results in competing demands on limited onboard resources such as energy, computational capacity, and, of course, link capacity.
 Coordinating these functions in real time is particularly challenging owing to changing spectrum conditions and low-latency application demands such as delivery and surveillance.

 A critical challenge is the scheduling of C2S tasks across a swarm of heterogeneous aerial nodes.
 For instance, high-resolution sensing workloads can saturate data pipelines so that communication bottlenecks can delay time-sensitive decisions such as path changes or mission replanning.
 The lack of unified control systems might cause suboptimal performance and poor resource utilization.
-Furthermore, heterogeneity in UAV platforms (e.g., varying in computational capacity, sensor types, and antenna systems, etc) makes synchronized data fusion and task assignment further challenging~\cite{10955337}.
+Heterogeneity in UAV platforms, e.g., varying in computational capacity, sensor types, and antenna systems, etc., makes synchronized data fusion and task assignment further challenging~\cite{10955337}.

 Finally, a key challenge is the lack of standardized architectures that can support scalable, fault-tolerant C2S integration.
-Current implementations tend to stack functions vertically rather than holistically designing coordinated workflows with feedback across layers.
-Bridging this gap requires not only algorithmic developments but also robust system designs that consider the interactions among the physical layer, the network, and sensors.
+Current implementations tend to stack functions vertically rather than holistically design coordinated workflows with feedback across layers.
+Bridging this gap requires not only algorithmic developments but also robust system designs that consider the interactions among the physical layer, the network, and sensors~\cite{wang2019survey}.
+Along with these, proper test environments accurately simulating real-world scenarios, including the interactions between the physical layer and upper layers as well as hardware characteristics, are required.